ibm-cloud-docs/discovery-data/connectors.md

   - Filtering documents for each user. **Note**: The example connector code does not implement document filtering.

 These capabilities can be implemented by using the interfaces and methods described in [Developing custom connector code](/docs/discovery-data?topic=discovery-data-connector-dev).

+## Custom connector notes
+{: #connector-notes}

+Observe the following notes and warnings when implementing a custom connector.
+{:shortdesc}

+  - Custom connectors do _not_ support the following documented features in the current release:
+    - Crawl schedule settings
+    - Synchronization settings
+    - The `required` and `hidden` validation settings when the configuration is displayed in the {{site.data.keyword.discovery-data_short}} tooling
+    - The **More processing settings** menu to perform actions such as enabling OCR
+    - Document-level security
+    - The use of `<condition />` tags in the definition file.
+These tags are currently ignored.
+  - When you use the example connector code in the current release, the {{site.data.keyword.discovery-data_short}} tooling does not collapse and group authentication settings for the custom connector's properties.
+For example, if the `{connector_name}_DATASOURCE_SETTINGS_USE_KEY_LABEL` toggle is set to `Off`, the tooling still displays the fields for `{connector_name}_DATASOURCE_SETTINGS_KEY_LABEL` and `{connector_name}_DATATSOURCE_SETTINGS_PASSPHRASE_LABEL` even though they are not applicable with the toggle setting.
+  - The `list` parameter type is not supported in the {{site.data.keyword.discovery-data_short}} tooling.
+  - If a custom connector fails to connect to its source for any reason, it issues a generic error message such as `Failed to create connector` or `Timed out`, or a `500` HTTP error.
+Specific failure information is not currently provided.
+  - If a custom connector is deployed and creates hidden files, undeployment takes a considerable length of time (several minutes up to several hours in extreme cases) while the script locates all of the connector's components.

+  See the [Release notes](/docs/discovery-data?topic=discovery-data-release-notes) for possible additional issues.